Frequently Asked Questions

 What is device identification?

-Device identification is a process in which several signals from a device, user, browser, etc are collected and used to create and assign a unique number identifying that device.
-The act of signal collection can vary by methodology and technology.
+Device identification is the process of collecting various signals from a device, user, browser, and more to create and assign a unique identifier to that device.
+The methods and technologies used to collect these signals can vary.

 How does device identification differ from browser fingerprinting?

-Does Fingerprint Pro do device identification or browser fingerprinting?
+Does Fingerprint do device identification or browser fingerprinting?

 What is an IMEI, and is it part of a device identification?

-IMEI stands for “International Mobile Equipment Identity.”
-It’s a unique number for identifying a device on a mobile network, and you can think of it as your phone’s social security number.
-IMEI factors into device identification of mobile devices but isn’t the only signal utilized when building a fingerprint.
+IMEI stands for "International Mobile Equipment Identity."
+It's a unique number used to identify a device on a mobile network, similar to a phone's social security number.
+IMEI is one factor in the device identification of mobile devices but is not the only signal used when building a fingerprint.

 Accuracy

 We define our accuracy by how many returning visitors to a site we successfully identify as returning visitors, not new ones.
-So, for example, a 99.5% accuracy rate means we correctly identify 995 out of 1000 returning visitors on any site.
+So, for example, a 99% accuracy rate would mean we correctly identified 990 out of 1000 returning visitors on any site.

 Does Fingerprint collect PII?

-Fingerprint’s service utilizes IP address which may be constituted as PII depending on the regulations and/or laws under which your business operates.
+Fingerprint's service uses IP address which may be considered as PII depending on the regulations and/or laws under which your business operates.
 We do not collect other signals that are considered PII.
 Fingerprint also collects the URL from the page where signals are collected.
-We can hash the URL upon customer request under our Enterprise plan.
+We can configure your Fingerprint environment to hash the URL and use pseudonymized IP addresses upon request.

 Which vendor identifiers does Fingerprint collect with mobile SDKs?